lucasoeth/obsidianmark/README.md

 ## Usage

+1. Ensure that Obsidian is installed and the Advanced URI plugin is enabled in your vault
-1. Navigate to a webpage you want to clip
+2. Navigate to a webpage you want to clip
-2. Click the ObsidianMark extension icon in your browser toolbar
+3. Click the ObsidianMark extension icon in your browser toolbar
-3. If text is selected on the page, only the selected content will be clipped.
+4. If text is selected on the page, only the selected content will be clipped.
 Otherwise, the entire page will be clipped.
-4. The extension will clip the content and open Obsidian with the new note
+5. The extension will clip the content and open Obsidian with the new note

 ## Configuration